chef/chef-web-docs/themes/docs-new/layouts/shortcodes/server_tuning_solr_update_frequency.md

 the Chef Infra Server.
 From the Chef Infra Server, each node object is then added to the `SOLR` search index.
 This process is asynchronous.
-By default, node objects are committed to the search index every 60 seconds or per 1000 node objects, whichever occurs first.
+By default, node objects are committed to the search index every 60 seconds or for each 1000 node objects, whichever occurs first.

 When data is committed to the Apache Solr index, all incoming updates are blocked.
 If the duration between updates is too short, it is